Arts Guild of Sonoma: A Showcase for Local Art

 The colorful storefront and hand-crafted metal gates at the entrance to the Arts Guild of Sonoma lead the way to a light and airy gallery which provides an ever-changing look at work by artists in and around the eastern Sonoma County town of Sonoma.

-Guild members are required to work in the gallery for four to eight hours each month, so It's possible to admire a work in the gallery, then chat with its maker.
+Typically, 25 to 40 local artists are members of the Guild and display their work, some in multiple media.
+With a new show almost every month, the works on display are always changing with some months featuring themed shows.
 While more traditional galleries typically take 50 percent to 60 percent of the price of any work sold, guild artists keep 75 percent to 85 percent of the sale price.

 The Guild maintains a rigorous screening process to maintain the professional level of works being featured for overall aesthetic quality, craftsmanship, gallery-ready presentation, the artist's personal identity, and the quality of the work.

 The Arts Guild of Sonoma is a non-profit organization and, in addition to its members’ works, periodically features art by young emerging artists and special grant recipients.

 The Arts Guild of Sonoma is open Thursdays through Mondays from 11 a.m. to 5 p.m. and observes COVID-19 rules for safe browsing.

 To learn more about creative Sonoma County, read Discover Amazing Art in Sonoma County: 3 Day Itinerary, and check for upcoming arts activities on our Calendar of Events.